 - By the way, have you tried anything new lately that you’re loving?
 I’ve been __(insert activity here)__ and have been really enjoying it!

 - Oh!
 I’ve been meaning to ask you.
 I love your __(insert something you genuinely like)__, where did you get it?

-I hope that you feel encouraged to take a look at how you interact with other people, like I have.
+I hope that you feel encouraged to take a look at how you interact with other people.
 It’s been an incredibly positive experience to try and sort out the reasons behind negative habits, and it’s certainly given me a lot to work on!